Luxury Watches as Jewelry: From Timekeeping History to High Horology

 History and Heritage: Name Significance

-Watches from 150-year-old companies appreciate differently than those from 10-year companies.
+Watches from 150-year-old companies are received differently by collectors than those from 10-year companies.
 History creates trust, trust creates demand.

 Check when founded.
 Check past watch creation.
 Check which models became classics.
 If a brand has classical models unchanged 20-30 years, good sign.
 Company knows what works and doesn't chase trends.